AfzalH/srizon-facebook-album/readme.txt

 == Frequently asked questions ==

 = Albums are showing blank images (image box without image) = Probably because of JetPack's photon module.
-Disable 'photon' from Jetpcak
+Disable 'photon' from JetPack

 == Changelog ==
 = 3.2 =
+* Multisite support
-* Some language text can be overridden from admin panel directly (credit: Lex Marion)
+* Some language text (Album:, [Back to Gallery]) can be overridden from admin panel directly (credit: Lex Marion)
+* Fixed a bug that was showing backslash before single and double quote submitted by different forms

 = 3.1 =
 * Personal Facebook Profiles & Restricted Facebook Pages are now supported (you need authenticate the app for this)